PlayFab/MpsSamples/UnityMirror/README.md

     - StartGameCommand = `C:\\Assets\\UnityServer.exe -batchmode -logFile C:\\GameLogs\\UnityEditor.log`
     - Within GamePort, set Number to 7777 and Protocol to TCP.
 Also make a note of the external port number, called NodePort
 1. In PowerShell
     - Run the LocalMultiplayerAgentSetup file in *agentfolder/setup.ps1* (you may need to open Powershell with admin permissions for this purpose).
-If you get a signing violation, you may need to run `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process` ensure you verify the script has been downloaded from our github because this bypasses all signing.
-You should also close
+If you get a signing violation, you may need to run `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process`.
     - Run the Local Multiplayer Agent located in *agentfolder/MockVmAgent.exe*.
-Observe the output messages from the Agent and that the game is in *StandingBy* state.
 1. You will see the mock agent report state.
-Wait for reports to go from `CurrentGameState: StandingBy` to `CurrentGameState: Active`
+Wait for reports to go from `Waiting for heartbeats from the game server.....` to `CurrentGameState: StandingBy` to `CurrentGameState: Active` then proceed to the next step

 ### Running the client
 1. With the server running, open the UnityClient project in the Unity IDE.
 1. Click the menu button PlayFab->MakePlayFabSharedSettings
 1. In the PlayFabSharedSettings widget, set your [Title Id](https://docs.microsoft.com/en-us/gaming/playfab/personas/developer#retrieving-your-titleid).
 It is a hex number, generally 4 or 5 digits.

-As soon as your Agent is receiving heartbeats, you can Build/Run or Run inside Editor the client (UnityClient) project.
+1. Ensure your server is still running and in the Active state from the step above then click File->Build/Run or Run inside Editor the client (UnityClient) project.
 Observe that the game is in *Active* state.
 When the server finishes execution, your client will disconnect as well.

 ## Debugging issues
+- Make sure the server is still running.
+It will shutdown after `NumHeartBeatsForTerminateResponse` heartbeats.
+If you would like more time, you can increase this value.
-- If you run into issues, the first place to look is the logs.
+- Check out the logs.
 Client logs are available in the Unity IDE.
 Server logs are dropped in the `OutputFolder` specified in the MultiplayerSettings.json.
 - Check out additional information about [Locally debugging game servers](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab)

 ## PlayFabMulitiplayerAgent API reference